Center of Excellence in Urology & Men's Health

 • Penile Deformity: The penis develops an irregular, asymmetrical, and distorted shape.

-• Hard Lumps (Granulomas): Palpable, hard, and bumpy nodules form under the skin, feeling highly unnatural to the touch.
+• Hard Lumps (Granulomas): Firm, bumpy nodules form under the skin, feeling highly unnatural to the touch.

 • Skin Discoloration: The skin around the injection site becomes abnormally dark, red, or bruised.